 Famed for being one of the best-preserved forts in Europe, you can wander through the ruins today either independently or via booking a guided tour.

 If Forts aren’t really your thing, Desmond Castle is a pretty amazing piece of Irish history in Kinsale worth checking out instead.

 After a day of exploring the city, stop for a drink and dinner at the Black Pig Winebar, a popular destination with an extensive wine list paired with some of the best food in the city!

 When you’re in Lismore, you absolutely have to check out Lismore Castle.
 Arguably the most popular tourist destination in the entire city, the castle is well over 800 years old, nestled on a steep hill upon the site of a former monastery.

-When you’re done inside, roam around the lush gardens which is littered with magnificent sculptures and are said to be the oldest landscaped gardens in the country.
+When you’re done inside, roam around the lush gardens which are littered with magnificent sculptures and are said to be the oldest landscaped gardens in the country.

-Sidebar: If you’ve got a car, you should definitely also make some time to also pop by to Mount Melleray Abbey – a Trappist monastery in nearby Cappoquin.
+Sidebar: If you’ve got a car, you should definitely also take some time to also pop by to Mount Melleray Abbey; a Trappist monastery in nearby Cappoquin.